Professional Health Degree Options

 - Pre-Speech, Language & Hearing Sciences

-The College of Human Sciences has four major options that cater to students who want to pursue a pre-professional health career track:
+The College of Human Sciences has five major options that cater to students who want to pursue a pre-professional health career track:

 Two specialized tracks in nutrition facilitate future study in professional health careers.
 Nutrition Pre-Professional Health Careers (PPHC) requires extensive science course-work including chemistry, biology, physiology and microbiology, and may be tailored to include pre-requisites for specialized programs.
 Nutrition PPHC students will complete pre-requisite courses for the application to a designated program of interest.
 Nutrition Health and Wellness (NHW) combines study in nutrition and sports sciences by including a minor in exercise sports sciences.
 The NHW concentration allows for future study in nursing or occupational therapy.